All Episodes

 You can't talk your way out of everything.

-An example, I think, of a religious war that got settled not just through talking, but by action, is what happened over in Ireland.
+An example, I think, of a religious war that got settled not just through talking, but by action is what happened over in Ireland, where the people there now are some of the most prosperous in the world.

 What are your thoughts?

-We don't even have to cite that.
+You don't even have to cite that.

 The Catholic Church got in gear and beat it back, but it took a long, long time.

-All the time they're trying to talk to them, all the while they're trying to negotiate, all the while they're trying to come to a mutual uh understanding.
+All the time they're trying to talk to them, all the while they're trying to negotiate, all the while they're trying to come to a mutual understanding.

-It's look at let me let me try another analogy with you.
+Look, let me try another analogy with you.

-What's Al Qaeda's sworn mission?
+What's Al-Qaeda's sworn mission?

-Al Qaeda's sworn mission is to kill us.
+Al-Qaeda's sworn mission is to kill us.

 That is the mission of militant Islam.